Editor choice

 5 min read

-What are the Fruits and Veggies That Should Never Share a Shelf
+Food Storage Guide: Fruits and Veggies That Should Never Share a Shelf — Ethylene Science, Dangerous Pairings, and Crisper Protocols

 Content Team

 To get the most value out of your groceries, you must prioritize how you store them.
 Many people do not realize that certain fruits and vegetables can actually cause each other to rot when placed in close proximity.
 Separating these items is an effective way to extend shelf life and maintain peak flavor.
-Read on to learn about the specific produce pairings that require their own space in your kitchen.
+This guide explores the biological "turf wars" happening in your kitchen and how to broker a peace treaty for maximum freshness.

 1. The Science of the "Silent Ripener": Ethylene Gas

 At the heart of most food spoilage is ethylene, a gaseous plant hormone.
-It is often called the "death hormone" because it triggers the ripening process, which eventually leads to the breakdown of cellular walls which we see as rot.
+In the agricultural world, it is often called the "death hormone" because it triggers the ripening process, which eventually leads to senescence—the breakdown of cellular walls—which we see as rot.

 2. High-Risk Pairings: The Freshness Foes

-• Apples & Potatoes: This is the most common pantry mistake.
+This is the most common pantry mistake.
 Apples are high ethylene producers.
 When stored in the same bin as potatoes, the gas triggers the potato's dormant eyes to begin sprouting.
-These sprouts drain the potato of its starch and moisture, leaving you with a shriveled, soft tuber.
+These sprouts drain the potato of its starch and moisture, leaving you with a shriveled, soft tuber that is difficult to peel and unpleasant to eat.

-• Tomatoes & Cucumbers: Cucumbers are extremely sensitive to ethylene.
+Cucumbers are extremely sensitive to ethylene.
 Even the moderate amount produced by a vine-ripe tomato is enough to make a cucumber turn yellow and lose its structural integrity (becoming "slimy") within 48 hours.
+If you want crunchy salads, these two should only meet in the bowl right before serving.

-• Bananas & Everything: Bananas are the "powerhouse" of ethylene.
+Bananas are the "powerhouse" of ethylene.
 If you keep them in a bunch, they ripen each other.
 If you place them in a fruit bowl with anything else, they act as a ripening accelerant.
+This can be useful if you need to ripen a rock-hard avocado quickly (place them together in a paper bag), but for daily storage, bananas should be isolated.

 3. The Three Functional Categories of Storage